Sonosfera

 SiriusXM for Business provides unmatched reliability for venues with poor internet infrastructure.
 Their satellite receivers maintain 99.9% uptime regardless of local broadband outages.
 They remain the default choice for remote highway diners (Rural Hospitality Infrastructure Study, 2026).

 63% of business owners cite confusing licensing terms as their primary reason for abandoning a commercial audio trial (B2B SaaS Churn Report, 2026).
-When determining the source for the best background music US restaurants can trust, we prioritised absolute legal safety above all else.
+When determining the source for the best background music US restaurants can trust, we prioritised clear licensing scope above all else.

 We verified US licensing coverage across the board.
 Every service on this list includes ASCAP, BMI, and SESAC rights for background use.
 The US system requires paying multiple Performance Rights Organisations.
 A song might have lyrics licensed by ASCAP and music licensed by BMI.
 You need coverage for both.
 We checked the fine print to ensure there were no hidden pass-through fees.